missydupreast/PerScholasDACapstone/README.md

 Before loading the data, I created the database framework in order to specify the schema, including primary and foreign keys.
 I utilized Python and mysql connector to create the database and tables schema, and I specified default values as needed.
 The Python program for creating the MySQL database is here:
 [Database Creation](DBcreation.py). <br>
 <br>
-Once I confirmed the creation of the database and made sure the schema was correct, I proceeded to load the branch, customers, and credit card data by running the below programs: <br>
+Once I confirmed the creation of the database and made sure the schema was correct, I proceeded to load the branch, customers, and credit card data by running the programs below.
+It is important to load the credit card table last, as it contains foreign keys that are dependent upon the primary keys of the branch and customers tables. <br>
 [Branch Data ETL](Branch_ETL.py) <br>
 [Customers Data ETL](Customers_ETL.py) <br>
 [Credit Card Data ETL](CreditCard_ETL.py) <br>